ImagicTheCat/Luaoop/README.md

-Luaoop is a small library to do OOP.
+Luaoop is a library to do OOP which aims to be simple, powerful and optimized (for LuaJIT).
-The library aim interesting features like the C++ OOP with additional reflexive tools.

 Look at the examples for more understanding of the library.